 Keep is a fun cruelty-free shoe and apparel line based in Golden State, USA.
 Most of their shoes are unisex and are great for casual weekend wear.
 What we love about Keep is their vibrant style and their strong social values.

 Brave Gentleman is a premium menswear brand that is 100% vegan and cruelty-free.
 The founder, Joshua Katcher is extremely well researched and has a ton of information on the Brave Gentleman about page.
-If you’re a conscience man looking for stylish professional attire, definitely check out this store.
+If you’re a conscious man looking for stylish professional attire, definitely check out this store.

 The Third Estate is an ethical, eco-friendly and animal-free fashion retailer based in London, UK.
 We had the pleasure of visiting this store (twice) whilst we were travelling.
 We were spoilt with choice and we could trust that the owners had done the work to filter out unethical brands.
 James and his partner recently launched an online store.
-They mainly serve a European customer based but also have an option to ship internationally.
+They mainly serve a European customer base but also have an option to ship internationally.

 Synergy Organic Clothing was founded in 1993 by Kate Fisher after she travelled to Nepal and India.
 Her husband later joined the company as they embarked on a journey of building a sustainable clothing line with both Eastern and Western influences.
 All of their garments including dresses, tops and yoga attire are made for compassionate women all around the globe.
 Note: Not all materials are vegan-friendly.

-Proof eyewear produces high quality eyewear handcrafted from sustainable wood, skateboard decks and plant based acetate.
+Proof eyewear produces high-quality eyewear handcrafted from sustainable wood, skateboard decks and plant-based acetate.
 Having been founded in Boise Idaho, their brand reflects outdoors, relaxed vibe and adventure.

 10. Milk & Masuki